What happens in Northern Virginia when the lease is over?

 When renters break the lease

-Sometimes circumstances arise which make a tenant to break the lease.
-If this happens, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
-If a tenant leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the landlord.
+Sometimes things happen that require a tenant to end the lease before the lease term is over.
+When this occures, Nesbitt Realty tries to minimize the impact of this event on the landlord.
+If a renter leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

-We recommend that the rental owner replace the carpet every 5 to 7 years.
-We recommend that the owner paint every 5 to 7 years.
+We recommend that the rental investor replace the carpet every 5 to 7 years.
+We recommend that the rental owner paint every 5 to 7 years.

-During vacancies we will either put the utilities in our name or in the landlord's name.
+During vacancies we will either put the utilities in our name or in the rental investor's name.

-a handy reference for landlords in Northern Virginia
+a handy source for rental investors in Northern Virginia

-- Before you lease out your rental in Northern Virginia
+- Before you move a tenant into your property in Northern Virginia

 - Collections and evictions